ttoommxx/pyleManager/README.md

 ## requirements

-Run the script through python.
+Run the script through python, version >= 3.10.
 Opening a file prints the path to it on the terminal.

 ## compatibility